IDA approves tax break for furniture warehouse

 The Hempstead Town Industrial Development Agency on Tuesday approved tax incentives for a Raymour & Flanigan furniture distribution warehouse in Lawrence despite objections from the school district.

 The tax break is based on the property’s 2017 taxes, not a lower amount from 2016 that the board previously considered.
 It allows the company to make a payment to the taxing entities instead of paying taxes.
-Such “payment in lieu of taxes” agreements, known as PILOTs, are used as incentives to attract or keep businesses.
+Such “payment in lieu of taxes” agreements, known as PILOTs, are used as incentives to attract or keep businesses that will bring economic development and jobs to the area.

 The 2017 tax figures from the county assessor’s office show the property’s current taxes increased to $433,248.
-The approved PILOT starts at the 2017 tax level and finishes 10 years later at approximately $475,000, IDA officials said.
+The approved PILOT starts at the 2017 tax level, freezes them for three years and steadily increases until it finishes 10 years from the start date at $475,179, IDA documents show.

-Under the previous PILOT proposal, the payment would have been equal to the warehouse property’s 2016 tax bill of $377,587.
-It would have stayed at that amount for three years and ended 10 years after the start date at roughly $427,000.
+Under the previous PILOT proposal, the first three years’ payments would have been equal to the warehouse property’s 2016 tax bill of $377,587.

-New board members have noted the increased attention on their decisions because of the mall controversy.
-IDA executive director Fred Parola has said businesses could seek tax breaks from other IDAs on Long Island if the Hempstead IDA did not reduce taxes.

-The Raymour & Flanigan property at 55 Johnson Rd. in Lawrence is currently owned by freight forwarding company Ceva Logistics.
-The structure on the parcel is vacant.
-Raymour & Flanigan plans to use it as a warehouse and furniture distribution center.
+The new PILOT was unanimously approved by the four IDA board members present at Tuesday’s special meeting.
+Now the furniture retailer can complete the property’s purchase from current owner Ceva Logistics, a freight forwarding company.
+IDA officials said the PILOT would start during the 2018-2019 school year.

+Daniel Baker, the furniture retailer’s East Meadow-based attorney, said Raymour & Flanigan would not have completed the property’s sale if the PILOT had not been approved.

-The furniture company plans to employ 70 full-time workers at the location by the second year of the tax breaks, which also include a sales tax exemption and a mortgage recording tax abatement, according to IDA documents.
+In Lawrence, Raymour & Flanigan plans to employ 70 full-time workers at the location by the end of the second year of the tax breaks, which also include a sales tax exemption and a mortgage recording tax abatement, according to IDA documents.

+The Lawrence school district protested the PILOT, saying it doesn’t take into account the property’s sale price of $27 million.
+The property, located at 55 Johnson Rd. in Lawrence, has been assessed at $6.9 million.

+“What we witnessed here today was theft of resources from some of the neediest children on Long Island,” Lawrence school board President Murray Forman said after the agency’s vote.

 Comments